top of page

 Artist Rafael Martig

-The giant bulb tells the story of Leiden, with recognizable buildings and iconic places, but also shows something less visible: life in the soil.
-Come and see how art, science and nature come together - live and in the moment!
-The public is invited and encouraged to join the conversation about the importance of biodiversity.
+The giant bulb tells the story of Leiden, with recognizable buildings and iconic places, like the BioScience park, but also shows something less visible: life underground.
+During the live painting, the audience was invited and encouraged to join the conversation about the importance of biodiversity.

 35d1478c-9351-4bc8-9d62-ebc0d70e4fcc.jpeg